nooznooz/garbled-scripts/README.md

 # garbled-scripts
-temp folder for random snippets
+temp folder for random raw gemini snippets that are very useless on their own

 <#